UV Package Manager: A Simplified Guide

 # Run with arguments

-uv tool run black --check --diff .Managing Tools
+uv tool run black --check --diff .# List installed tools

 uv tool list